Tom and Jerry Spotlight Collection: Censorship

 The Tom and Jerry Spotlight Collection sets contain shorts that have been altered from their original versions.

-The first volume contains three shorts (The Milky Waif, The Truce Hurts, and The Little Orphan) that initially included depictions of blackface in the 2004 release.
-Warner corrected this through a disc replacement program, which began in 2006.
+The first volume contains three shorts (The Milky Waif, The Truce Hurts, and The Little Orphan) that include depictions of blackface.
+Censored versions of these were in the 2004 release, though Warner corrected this through a disc replacement program, which began in 2006.
+Subsequent releases are not censored.

 The second volume contains four shorts (The Lonesome Mouse, Polka-Dot Puss, Saturday Evening Puss and Nit-Witty Kitty) with edited sound tracks.
 These four shorts contained a redubbed Mammy Two Shoes audio track, instead of the original.
 Similarly to the first volume, Warner instated a disc replacement program, and later reprints contain the original Mammy Two Shoes tracks.

 The final volume contains an edited version of His Mouse Friday (1951).
 The shorts Mouse Cleaning (1948) and Casanova Cat (1951) were omitted from the set due to their inappropriate racial stereotypes, according to a statement from Warner Home Video.
-These two shorts were the only original Tom and Jerry shorts not present in the Spotlight Collection series, however, the two shorts are on the European Classic Collection.
+These two shorts were the only original Tom and Jerry shorts not present in the Spotlight Collection series; however, the two shorts are on the European Classic Collection.